-UD’s Cooperative Extension offers food safety training class for entrepreneurs// here is the normal content // ?>
+UD’s Cooperative Extension offers food safety training class for cottage industry entrepreneurs// here is the normal content // ?>

-The University of Delaware’s Cooperative Extension will offer food safety training for entrepreneurs on Tuesday, June 20, and Thursday, June 22, with both sessions running from 6-9 p.m. at the Kent County Cooperative Extension Office, 69 Transportation Circle, Dover, Delaware.
+The University of Delaware’s Cooperative Extension will offer food safety training for cottage industry entrepreneurs on Saturday October 28th from 9 a.m. to 4 p.m. at the Kent County Cooperative Extension Office, 69 Transportation Circle, Dover, Delaware.

 The cost of the class is $50.

-Those interested in attending must attend both sessions to meet the food safety training requirements set by the state of Delaware for those who want to take advantage of the opportunity to prepare non-hazardous foods in their own home for sale.
+This training meets the food safety training requirements set by the State of Delaware for those who want to take advantage of the opportunity to prepare non-hazardous foods in their own home for sale.
 Examples of these foods include baked goods, jams, jellies, preserves, honey and candy.

 Sue Snider, professor in the Department of Animal and Food Sciences and a food safety and nutrition specialist in extension, said that this class is necessary for anyone looking to get a food permit to produce these food products and sell them to the public.